Dimity pocket belonging to Abigail Adams

 [ This description is from the project: Object of the Month ]

 This dimity pocket was owned by Abigail Adams in the late eighteenth or early nineteenth century.
 An accompanying note in the hand of Abigail's granddaughter, Elizabeth "Lizzie" Coombs Adams, reads, "Dimity pocket worn for 50 years (probably) by Mrs. Abigail Adams my Grandmother & wife of John Adams.
 All old ladies wore these pockets & carried their keys in them."
 However, given the beautiful condition of the pocket, she may have exaggerated a bit in the assertion that the pocket was "worn for 50 years."
-This Adams family artifact is a recent gift to the Massachusetts Historical Society.

 A Dimity Pocket